seffradev/ehd500/ideas.md

 # Random notes
 Actual implementation of APDU forwarding doesn't need any awareness of the SIM messages.
-Only if intended to virtualize or mock a SIM, alternatively manipulating and rewriting messages.
+Only if intended to virtualize or mock an SIM, alternatively manipulating and rewriting messages.
 However, PC/SC testing needs APDU-awareness so knowledge is relevant there.